-Audeo II holds a very special cap and gown graduation ceremony at the Balboa Park Organ Pavilion to honor the achievements of the student graduates.
+Audeo II holds a very special cap and gown graduation ceremony at Liberty Station to honor the achievements of the student graduates.

 YES.
 Audeo II offers courses that meet California Common Core Standards and that have been approved by the University of California for admission.
 The most current selection of state-adopted textbooks are used.